Where To Stay In Chiang Mai: Our Favorite Areas & Hotels 2022

 And everyone’s favorite part of U Chiang Mai is the employees.
 The staff here work hard to accommodate every guest’s needs, from information on local attractions to scheduling and booking the best tours in the area.

 The hotel’s staff is very polite and accommodating to all guest’s needs.
-There are many amenities onsite such as an in-house bar along with a fitness center and swimming pool.
+There are many amenities onsite such as an in-house bar along with a fitness center and private pool.

-For convenience and quality, eat breakfast at the hotel; sure, it’s $15 per person, but it is some of the best breakfast you’ll find in Northern Thailand.
+For convenience and quality, eat breakfast at the hotel; sure, it’s an extra cost of $15 per person, but it is some of the best breakfast you’ll find in Northern Thailand.

 Things To Do In The Old City